What is an Exercise (Stress) Test for Children?

 Is the exercise test risky or dangerous?

-There are risks and dangers of every test.
-Complications, however, rarely occur.
-You will be monitored continuously during the test.
-If there are any significant safety concerns, the test will be stopped.
+There are risks and dangers to every test.
+Complications, however, rarely happen.
+Your child will be monitored continuously during the test.
+If there are any safety concerns, the test will be stopped.
 The exercise testing staff is equipped and trained to handle all emergency situations.
+An exercise test may have been ordered to better understand what your child’s risks/dangers are at home, work or at school.

 Are there any special preparations before or after the exercise test?